 Contact parent: The head teacher should ensure that a parent/carer has been contacted immediately, ideally by telephone and is available, if appropriate, to arrange collection and supervision of the pupil.
 The child's welfare must always be the prime consideration.

-Lunchtime

-suspension/exclusion: Pupils who are disruptive during the lunch time may be excluded just for the duration of the lunch time.
-Lunchtime suspension/exclusion will count as half a day for statistical purpose and for parents to make representation but are not counted in the school's 6th day duty to provide full-time.
+Lunchtime Suspension/exclusion during Suspension/exclusion during suspension/exclusion: Pupils morning session: afternoon session: if the who are disruptive during the The suspension/exclusion suspension/exclusion takes effect lunch time may be excluded just takes effect from the from the next school day.
+Notice for the duration of the lunch afternoon session, notice must to the parent must be given time.
+Lunchtime be given to the parent before before the start of that school suspension/exclusion will count the start of the afternoon day.
+If the suspension/exclusion as half a day for statistical session. takes place from that afternoon, purpose and for parents to the notice must be given at the make representation but are end of the afternoon session not counted in the school's 6 th day duty to provide full-time.